After spending your grand-kid’s inheritance on your new sub-compact tractor, it makes sense to consider how you can use it for snow removal.

 There are a surprising number of snow-removal options for the 1-series.
 We’ll evaluate the most popular configurations here.

 One might call this the ‘default’ option.
 If your 1-series came with a loader, this option might not cost you any extra.
 For many of us, that is very important.
 We’ve spent more than we should have on our new toy/tool than we should have anyway.

-The loader can move snow, but frankly, it isn’t very efficient.
+The loader can move snow, but frankly, by itself, it isn’t very efficient.
 One advantage is that one can pile snow quite high.
 So, deep snow can be removed with the loader.
 However, it is difficult to keep from digging into your gravel driveway, or scratching your asphalt or concrete driveway.

 If you are considering this option, I would recommend looking into a set of Edge Tamers.

 Be sure to use coupon code TTWT at checkout for a 5% discount.

 Edge Tamers reduce the bucket’s tendency to dig into the driveway surface.
 This is an inexpensive solution, allowing your bucket to become an effective snow removal tool.
 With the Edge Tamers, your bucket becomes somewhat like a ‘snow pusher’ mentioned below, but at much less cost.

 The Edge Tamers should work well in southern climates where snow is less frequent, and often falls on ‘un-frozen’ ground.
 This scenario makes it very difficult for some of the other solutions below to work well.
 However, the Edge Tamers should allow your bucket to float right over the unfrozen driveway.

 Another use for the Edge Tamers is to ‘get by’ until you can afford one of the more expensive solutions below.
 Spend a few dollars now to get through the first winter or two, then as funds become available, and you have more experience with your tractor, invest in one of the more expensive solutions below.